FrankR85/GnuCOBOL-Dev-Environment/README.md

 Navigate to http://localhost:8080/fizzbuzz from your windows machine.
 You will notice that the `FizzBuzz` implementation is not yet correct.
 * from your `ssh` session type `cd fizzbuzz` and then `. run-ut.sh`
 * You will notice that some testcases still fail.
 Try to implement the [FizzBuzz logic](https://en.wikipedia.org/wiki/Fizz_buzz) :neckbeard:!
 You can edit the file `cobol/fizzbuzz/src/FIZZBUZZ.cbl` with your favorite Windows editor, save it, and then run `. run-ut.sh` again.
-Check the results at the browser.
+After all testcases have passed check the results at the browser.

 Another example for the Cobol-Unit-Test project is in located in `cobol/anagram`.
-Navigate to this directory in your `ssh`-session type `. run-ut.sh` again.
+Navigate to this directory in your `ssh`-session and type `. run-ut.sh` again.

 [TDD](https://en.wikipedia.org/wiki/Test-driven_development) :heart: Cobol!